Kenaib/FTOtto/README.md

 # FTOtto

-A Beau de Rochas' gas cycle with chemical kinetics package.
+A simple Beau de Rochas' gas cycle model coupled with chemical kinetics for computational analysis.

 Work in progress.

 Future improvements include:

 Reduced chemical kinetics mechanism for combustion of some saturated hydrocarbons and insaturated hydrocarbons.
 Development of an open system Beau de Rochas' cycle.
 Analysis of irreversibilities effects on the gas cycle.